 "And a rocking chair!"
 Gertrude added.

-"All we need," Millicent said with a sigh, "is money and a phone to call a contractor."
-Then she added, "That's a person who gets workers to build a house for you."
+"All we need," Millicent said with a sigh, "is a phone to call a contractor (KON-trak-ter) and money to pay for the contractor's work."
+Then she added, "A contractor is a person who gets workers to build a house for you."

 "If we had a phone," Gertrude pointed out, "We could call the man with the truck and have him come back and get us."